ethersphere/bee-docs/docs/installation/install.md

 In Swarm, storing, serving and forwarding chunks of data to other nodes can earn you rewards!
 Follow [this guide](/docs/working-with-bee/cashing-out) to learn how to regularly cash out cheques other nodes send you in return for your services so that you can get your xBZZ!
 :::

-Your Bee client has now generated an elliptic curve keypair similar to an Ethereum wallet.
+Your Bee client has now generated an elliptic curve key pair similar to an Ethereum wallet.
 These are stored in your [data directory](/docs/working-with-bee/configuration), in the `keys` folder.

 :::danger Keep Your Keys and Password Safe!
-Your keys and password are very important, backup these files and store them in a secure place that only you have access to.
+Your keys and password are very important, back up these files and store them in a secure place that only you have access to.
 With great privacy comes great responsibility - while no-one will ever be able to guess your key - you will not be able to recover them if you lose them